After the

 adaption the novel “The Dark Knight

 Returns”.
-Because of this, some of the recreated imagery are only there for
+Because of this, some of the recreated iconography is only there for

 fan serves and have no real barring on the story.